evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 * [DNS Zones](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records)

 ## Clean up

-Don't forget to clean up your resources when you are done with exercise.
+Don't forget to clean up your resources when you are done with the exercise.

 Remove `iac-dev-copy-poc-rg` resource group with all resources.